logo

 3. Pass the required Rhode Island teacher exams.

-Rhode Island State SealRhode Island requires that all teachers pass the Praxis Subject exams related to their area and level of teaching to become certified.
-Praxis exams are administered by ETS.
+Rhode Island State SealRhode Island requires that all teachers pass the Praxis Subject Tests related to their area and level of teaching to become certified.
+Praxis exams are administered by Educational Testing Service (ETS).
 The RIDE teacher certification website provides a complete list of the Praxis tests and passing scores available for each certificate area.

 4. Apply for Rhode Island teacher certification.